calaldees/teachingWorkshops/teacherTraining/_sessions.md

 * Introductions
 * What is Computer Science?
-    * 3 strands Computing, ICT, DigitalLiteracy
+    * 3 strands Computing, ICT, Digital Literacy
 * What are the expectations/misconceptions teaching Computer Science?
-* Explore the blacklash and confusion about computer science in education and wider society
+* Explore the backlash and confusion about computer science in education and wider society
     * The rise of STEM
     * Perceptions of gender and ethnicity in Computing
 * Aims and purposes of our teaching and learning
     * meta-pedagogy (not _tips for teaching_)
-    * Tacit knowledge transfer - e.g Riding Bike, Learning to read
+    * Tacit knowledge transfer - e.g. Riding Bike, Learning to read
 * Preparing students for a future we are unsure of
 * The burden of learning to teach.
 Support and expectations.